 How to Select an Automotive Engineering Technology Program

-Both night and day programs are available for students desiring a flexible schedule.
-While undergraduate degree programs usually require on-site training and education, some master's degree programs offer distance-learning options in addition to on-campus courses.
+- Both night and day programs are available for students desiring a flexible schedule, and while undergraduate degree programs usually require on-site training and education, some master's degree programs offer distance-learning options in addition to on-campus courses.

 Automotive Engineering Technology Program Overviews